loning/universe/07_quantum_entanglement_essence.md

 High isomorphism enables observers to form stronger quantum entanglement and engage in more efficient classicalization communication.
 This explains why people with similar thinking patterns find it easier to understand and communicate with each other.

-### XI.
+### XII.
 Entanglement and Overall Universe Evolution

 The universe as a whole is a vast quantum entanglement network, achieving self-classicalization through observer nodes: